gdsp/gdsp/README.markdown

         pip install -r requirements.txt

+The file `requirements_dev.txt` includes all of `requirements.txt` as well as packages that should only be installed in a development environment.
+It can be passed to `pip install` in the same way as `requirements.txt`.

 Using a [virtualenv][virtualenv] environment is a good idea, both in development and production, as it allows you to maintain several different Python environments on one system, as well as install packages without root